Table of Contents

 - email — primary email address

-- avatar_url — avatar image URL (if available)
+- avatar_url — avatar URL, if available

-- created_at, updated_at, deleted_at — timestamps
+- created_at, updated_at, and deleted_at — timestamps

-- team_membership — array of objects with
+- team_membership — team-membership information

-nameandjoined_atfields - permissions — role and team scopes
+- permissions — role and team scopes

-- custom_info — fields such as
+custom_info — fields such as

 extra_emailsandextra_ids